History of Oprah Winfrey in Timeline

 2004: One of TIME's Most Influential People

-In 2004, Oprah Winfrey and her team filmed an episode of her show, "Oprah's Christmas Kindness", in South Africa, addressing poverty and AIDS among children, and distributed Christmas presents to 50,000 children.
+In 2004, Oprah Winfrey and her team filmed an episode of her show, "Oprah's Christmas Kindness", in which Oprah travelled to South Africa to bring attention to the plight of young children affected by poverty and AIDS.

-In 2004, Oprah Winfrey became the first black person to rank among the 50 most generous Americans.
+In 2004, Oprah Winfrey became the first Black person to rank among the 50 most generous Americans.

 2005: World's Most Powerful Celebrity

-In 2005, Forbes named Oprah Winfrey the world's most powerful celebrity.
+Forbes named Oprah Winfrey the world's most powerful celebrity in 2005, 2007, 2008, 2010, and 2013.

 2005: Publication of "Reading with Oprah"